weaveworks/weave/site/features.md

 Weave peers continually exchange topology information, and monitor and (re)establish network connections to other peers.
 So if hosts or networks fail, Weave can "route around" the problem.
-This includes network partitions; containers on either side of a partition can continue to communicate, with full connectivity being restored when the partition heals.
+This includes network partitions, where containers on either side of a partition can continue to communicate, with full connectivity being restored when the partition heals.

-The Weave container is very lightweight - just over 8MB image size and a few 10s of MBs of runtime memory - and disposable.
+The Weave Router container is very lightweight, fast and and disposable.
 For example, should Weave ever run into difficulty, one can simply stop it (with `weave stop`) and restart it.
 Application containers do *not* have to be restarted in that event, and